bcgov/citz-imb-actions-pipeline-demo/README.md

 You are now ready to build, tag and push your Docker image into the Openshift image repository.

+# Docker and Docker Compose

+This CI/CD pipeline utilizes both a Dockerfile and a Docker Compose file to build the example Express API image in used in this tutorial.
+Please make you review both files before testing to understand how the image is built.

+# Testing the Build/Tag/Push Github Action Stage

+In the .github/workflows directory on this repository, you will find the following file:

+`build-tag-push-deploy-express-api.yaml`

+This file in it's entirety is used to push a specific feature and/or change in the source code from your Openshift DEV environment, through TEST and finally into PROD.
+Before you test the entire pipeline, you should first ensure that the docker container image is correctly built and pushed into the imagestream that you created in the previous step.
+You will notice that lines 80 to 557 are commented out for this specific purpose.

+*!
+IMPORTANT !* Please note that line 68 of the yaml file being used may have to change based on the name of your forked repository.

+*Current value*: docker tag citz-imb-actions-pipeline-demo_express-api

+*Your value*: docker tag [YOUR_REPOSITORY_NAME]_express-api

 # Openshift Kubernetes Object Setup

 # Tagging Strategy - Development Lifecycle